 Do you feel like you’re spending a fortune on your electric bill?
 Chances are your home is using a lot more electricity than it needs to.
-By making your home more energy efficient, you can substantially cut down your monthly electric bill.
+By making your home more energy efficient, you can substantially cut down on your energy expenses.

-Increasing the energy efficiency of your home will thus reduce your overall energy consumption.
+Because you’re using less electricity, you are increasing your home’s overall energy efficiency, and reducing how much electricity you take from your utility.
 This has two major benefits - you spend less on your electricity bills and you help the environment by reducing your carbon footprint.